 Before entering a confined space, air tests should be performed.
 The atmosphere in the confined space may be contaminated or it will not be safe to breathe.
 Gas detection instruments should be checked to ensure they are working properly, according to the product’s instructions for use.

 Most confined space air monitoring is done with a four-gas analyzer.
 This instrument monitors the concentration of oxygen in the atmosphere and identifies the presence of various hazardous fumes, gases, vapours and particles.
-Depending on your risk assessment, specific gas monitoring may be required to determine lower level concentrations that may be present.
+Depending on your risk assessment, specific gas monitoring may be required to determine lower-level concentrations that may be present.

-Ventilation is one of the fundamental preventive measures to ensure the safety of the inner atmosphere of the confined space, both before the performance of the works (in case of a contaminated environment), and during the work (because it requires a renewal of the inner environment).
+Ventilation is one of the fundamental preventive measures to ensure the safety of the inner atmosphere of the confined space, both before the performance of the work (in case of a contaminated environment), and during the work (because it requires a renewal of the inner environment).

 The objective of ventilation is, therefore, an inner atmosphere with a concentration of contaminants or flammable substances present lower than their respective exposure and flammability limits, while an appropriate oxygen concentration.